jaredmiller219/AppDock/DOCUMENTATION.md

 - On launch, the list is populated from `NSWorkspace.shared.runningApplications`.
 - Apps are filtered to `.regular` with a bundle identifier and launch date.
 - New launches insert at index 0 and dedupe existing bundle identifiers.
-- App quits do not remove entries (this preserves the “recent” history).
+- App quits do not remove entries when “Keep apps after quit” is enabled.
 - The Filter & Sort menu can further constrain or reorder the visible list.
 - Settings can change the default filter/sort choice used at startup.